-Maître de conférences, HdR.
+Maître de conférences, HdR, hors-classe.

 Institut de Modélisation Mathématique de Montpellier UMR CNRS 5149

 My PhD dealt with Navier-Stokes equations in thin domains, namely geophysical fluids where the hydrostatic approximation (pression linear along the vertical axis) is in current use, for which I have designed a new mixed finite element, which is stable (see 1).
 I also proved an existence and convergence theorem for the linearized time-dependent hydrostatic approximation of the Navier-Stokes equations (see 6).In a joint work with Francisco Guillén (Sevilla), (see